melosso/portway/Documentation/docs/guide/getting-started.md

 ### Configure IIS

+> [!IMPORTANT]
+> This guide assumes you have basic knowledge of IIS configuration and data source connectivity.
+While we cover the essential steps, some details may require your existing expertise.

 1. Open IIS Manager
 2. Create a new Application Pool:
    - Name: `PortwayAppPool`
    - .NET CLR version: `No Managed Code`
    - Managed pipeline mode: `Integrated`
    - User: `Running as a priviledged (NT) user`
-3. Create a new TLS/SSL certificate or use an existing one
+3. Create a new TLS/SSL certificate or use an existing one (unless you disable TLS/SSL)
 4. Create a new Website or Application:
    - Name: `Portway`
    - Application pool: `PortwayAppPool`
    - Physical path: `C:\path\to\your\PortwayApi`
    - Binding: https://localhost:443 (or your preferred port)
    - Certificate: The certificate you created
-6. Set Application Pool Identity (for proxy endpoints):
+5. Set Application Pool Identity (for proxy endpoints):
    - Select your Application Pool
    - Advanced Settings > Identity
    - Choose appropriate user account with network access